EASY240/photonow/content/blog/master-ai-photo-editing-prompts.md

     <p class="img-caption">Before and after: AI background removal with a well-crafted prompt</p>
   </div>

-  <p>The <a href="https://modernphototools.com/tools/remove-background" target="_blank" data-link="true" data-id="1" rel="nofollow">Remove Background</a> tool uses AI to precisely separate subjects from their backgrounds.
+  <p>The <a href="https://modernphototools.com/tools/remove-background" target="_blank" data-link="true" data-id="1">Remove Background</a> tool uses AI to precisely separate subjects from their backgrounds.
 While the tool is powerful on its own, the right prompts can help you achieve perfect results, especially with complex subjects.</p>

   <div class="card">
     <div class="card-content">